NOMspectra/NOMspectra/docs/index.rst

 Main operation:

-- Assigning brutto formulas to signal by mass with desirable ranges of elements (include isotopes)
+- Assigning elemental composition to signal by mass with desirable ranges of elements (include isotopes)
 - Fine recalibrate spectrum by standard, assignment error or dif-mass map
 - Working with spectra as with sets (intersection, union, etc.)
 - Plot spectrum and different kind of Scatter and density diagram such as Van Krevelen diagram